Open Call for Proposals

 Is it necessary to submit a project development plan or budget as part of an application?

-Applicants to SPARK NS Programs should not submit a project development plan or budget as part of the initial application or finalist presentation.
-Once projects are selected for a SPARK NS program, a project manager is assigned to each project.
+Applicants to the SPARK NS Program should not submit a project development plan or budget as part of the initial application or finalist presentation.
+Once projects are selected for the program, a project manager is assigned to each project.
 SPARK NS and the project PI subsequently work together on a development plan that includes a budget.